aws-samples/serverless-eda-insurance-claims-processing/README.md

 #### Review pipeline in CodeCatalyst

 After you push Workflow_c1dd.yaml, a pipeline should kick off in CodeCatalyst and deploy the application.
-Review the `run` to make sure everything deployed as expected.
+Review the `run` to make sure everything deployed as expected -

+- Go to CodeCatalyst
+- In the top navigation, select the space and project that you created.
+- In the left navigation, expand `CI/CD`
+- Click on `Workflows`
+- On th main page, select the branch that you checked in updated Workflow_c1dd.yaml into.
+- Click on `View All Runs`
+- Click on latest run id.
+It might still be in progress.

+The pipeline performs following tasks -

+- Bootstraps the AWS account
+- Builds and deploys CDK stack, and builds frontend application under react-claims
+- Deploys frontend application
 ## How to use the application

 Now that you have the backend and frontend deployed, let's walk through on how to use the sample application: